Do glue gun burns heal

 As soon as the burn occurs, it is essential to cool the affected area immediately.
 Run cool water over the burn for at least 10 minutes to minimize tissue damage.

-See also How to make a masquerade mask with hot glue gun
+See also How to glue a broken x-shot gun

 2. Clean the Burn